shenweiliu/ngex-dialog/lib-build/projects/ngex-dialog/README.md

-# ngex-dialog
+# NgexDialog

-This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.9.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.1.
+It still uses the ViewEngine, instead of Ivy Partial option for the build due to some errors for the build with the latter option.

 ## Code scaffolding